Before you import: Requirements for your geospatial file

 - If an ESRI shapefile, the .zip should have these files - .shp (can have multiple), .dbf (can have multiple), .lyr, .prj.

 Note: We do not support multilayer files in the new import experience.
+Additionally, we do not support NetworkLink elements (.kml files).

 The Import Process